Bijelo Dugme

-Bijelo Dugme is a Bosnian (formerly Yugoslav) rock band, formed in Sarajevo, SR Bosnia and Herzegovina in 1974.
+Bijelo Dugme is a Bosnian and Yugoslav rock band, formed in Sarajevo, SR Bosnia and Herzegovina in 1974.
 Bijelo Dugme is widely considered to have been the most popular and the best-selling band ever to exist in the former Socialist Federal Republic of Yugoslavia and one of the most prominent acts of the Yugoslav rock scene and Yugoslav popular music in general.

 Bijelo Dugme was officially formed in 1974, although the members of its default lineup—guitarist Goran Bregović, vocalist Željko Bebek, drummer Ipe Ivandić, keyboardist Vlado Pravdić and bass guitarist Zoran Redžić—had previously played since 1971 under the name Jutro.
 In 1974, the band's debut studio album Kad bi' bio bijelo dugme brought them nationwide popularity with its Balkan folk-influenced hard rock sound.
-The band's subsequent several studio releases, featuring similar sound, maintained their huge popularity, described by the Yugoslav press as "Dugmemania".
-Simultaneously, the band's material, especially their symphonic ballads with poetic lyrics—some written by poet and lyricist Duško Trifunović—were also widely praised by music critics.
+The band's subsequent several studio releases, featuring similar sound, maintained their huge popularity, described by the Yugoslav press as "Dugmemanija".
+Simultaneously, the band's material, especially their progressive rock ballads—with some lyrics written by poet and lyricist Duško Trifunović—was widely praised by music critics.
 In the early 1980s, with the emergence of the Yugoslav new wave scene, the band moved towards a new wave sound, managing to remain one of the most popular bands in the country.

-After the departure of Bebek in 1983, the band hired vocalist Mladen Vojičić Tifa, with whom the band recorded only one, but highly successful album.
-The band's next (and last) vocalist, Alen Islamović, joined the band in 1986, and with him, Bijelo Dugme recorded two albums, initiating the short-lived Sarjaveo-based New Partisans movement with their blend of folk-influenced pop rock and Yugoslavism-inspired lyrics.
-The group disbanded in 1989 due to the political crisis, which would end up escalating into the Yugoslav Wars.
+After the departure of Bebek in 1983, the band hired vocalist Mladen Vojičić Tifa, with whom the band recorded only one, albeit highly successful untitled album.
+The band's next and final vocalist, Alen Islamović, joined the band in 1986.
+Bijelo Dugme recorded two albums with him, initiating the short-lived Sarajevo-based New Partisans movement with their blend of folk-influenced pop rock and Yugoslavist-inspired lyrics.
+The group disbanded in 1989 due to the political crisis in Yugoslavia following the death of Josip Broz Tito, which would end up escalating into the Yugoslav Wars.
 Its leader, Goran Bregović, continued his career as a successful film music composer and solo artist.
 In 2005, the band reunited in the lineup that featured most of the musicians that passed through the band, including all three vocalists, for three concerts, in Sarajevo, Bosnia and Herzegovina, in Zagreb, Croatia and in Belgrade, Serbia, the free concert in Belgrade being one of the highest-attended concerts of all time.
 In 2024, the band had another reunion, with Vojičić and Islamović on vocals, in order to hold its 50th anniversary tour.